Petrol Prices Above Rs 100 In Mumbai, Kolkata, Chennai; Check Today's Fuel Rates Here

 Thiruvananthapuram

-Every day at 6 AM, the price of petrol and diesel is modified.
-State-to-state variations in fuel prices are caused by a variety of factors, including Value Added Tax (VAT), freight costs, local levies, etc. The daily price modifications issued by public sector oil marketing corporations (OMCs) including Bharat Petroleum Corporation Ltd (BPCL), Indian Oil Corporation Ltd (IOCL), and Hindustan Petroleum Corporation Ltd. take into account foreign exchange rates and international benchmark prices (HPCL).
+Any adjustments in the price of petrol and diesel go into effect each day at 6 a.m.
+Some of the factors that contribute to state-to-state fluctuations in fuel prices include Value Added Tax (VAT), freight expenditures, municipal taxes, and so on.
+The daily price modifications issued by public sector oil marketing corporations including Bharat Petroleum Corporation Ltd, Indian Oil Corporation Ltd, and Hindustan Petroleum Corporation Ltd. take into consideration foreign currency exchange rates and international benchmark prices.

 Read all the Latest Business News here